CristianCristea/launch_school/concepts/general.md

 ## implicit return values of method invocations

+- the method invocation will implicitly return the last line from the method definition

 ## method definition and invocation

 - method definition can't directly access a local variable initialized outside of the method definition
 - method definition can't change or reassign a local variable initialized outside
 - a block can access and modify a local variable initialized outside
 - method definition can access local variables defined outside through interaction with blocks

+## pass an object as argument to a method

+- remember that in Ruby, what gets passed in the parameter list is not what it appears.
+- under the hood, ruby passes the object id of each item rather than the value of the parameter.
+- the method internally stores these object id's in locally scoped variables (named per the method definition's parameter list).